aadeexyz/aptos-vault/README.md

 The `withdraw<CoinType>(account: &signer, amount: u64)` function can be called to withdraw coins into the vault.

-It takes the `reference to signer` of the account that want's deposit and `amount` they want to withdraw as it's parameters.
+It takes the `reference to signer` of the account that want's to withdraw and `amount` they want to withdraw as it's parameters.

-The function will `abort` if the Vault doesn't exist or user doesn't have enough Coins in their account.
+The function will `abort` if the Vault doesn't exist or user doesn't have enough Coins in their vault.

 ```move
 public entry fun withdraw<CoinType>(